Total TimePrep/Total Time: 30 min.

 - 2 cups canned plum tomatoes, drained (reserve juices)

-- In a small paper bag, combine flour and half of seasoning mix.
-Add few pork strips at a time and shake to coat.
+- In a shallow bowl, combine flour and half of seasoning mix.
+Add pork, a few pieces at a time, and toss to coat; shake off excess.

-- Drain skillet.
-Heat 3 tablespoons olive oil.
-Stir-fry onion and pepper until crisp-tender.
+- In same skillet, heat olive oil.
+Stir-fry onion and peppers until crisp-tender.
 Chop tomatoes; add to skillet.
-In small bowl, combine reserved taco seasoning and tomato juices.
-Stir until blended; add to skillet mixture.
-Cook and stir until thickened.
+In a small bowl, combine remaining taco seasoning and reserved tomato juices.
+Add to skillet.
+Bring to a boil; cook and stir until thickened.
+Reduce heat to medium-low.
 Return pork to skillet; heat through.
-Yield: 8-10 servings.